-Most micro systems wet only a fraction of the available root area.
+Most drip and some micro systems wet only a fraction of the available root area.
 Because most areas in New Zealand receive significant rain throughout the year, permanent crop root systems generally cover the entire field.

-With only part of the ground area wetted by a micro-irrigation system, a given volume of water soaks further into the soil.
-Care must be taken to avoid deep drainage losses.
+With only part of the ground area wetted by a drip/microirrigation system, the system design normally assumes a given volume of water per plant or area is discharged and then soaks and spreads further into the soil root zone.
+A good design will have analysed and taken into account the particular soil texture present in each part of the irrigation network.
+Care must be taken to avoid poor sideways distribution of water from point sources and excessive volumes applied to free draining soil textures that allow deep drainage losses.